Bruno Zevi Prize 2019

 – landscape and the zero-degree language of architecture.

-The competition is open to PhD researchers with experience in the above-listed fields.
+The competition is open to PhD researchers who have obtained the title between 2008 and 2018.

 Essays may be submitted in Italian, English and French.
 Essays written in Italian must be accompanied by an English version.